 - Cursillo: Cursillos.
 This movement is unique because of the structure of “small course” retreats for its lay members.
 Started on the island of Mallorca by lay Catholics, it spread to mainland Spain and then to Columbia and other countries in South America.
 In Vietnam, the movement “arrived” to Saigon in 1965 and the first retreat occurred two years later.
 Its history in the U.S. is pretty fascinating due to the origin among Spanish-speaking Catholic communities in the Southwest before spreading to other communities.
 Vietnamese cursillistas (as Cursillo participants are called) have formally participated in American Cursillos since 1981.
 Their number grew to the point that the official website of National Cursillo Movement maintains a Vietnamese-language section in addition to those in English and Spanish.

 - Đạo Binh Xanh: The Blue Army of Fátima (or the World Apostolate of Fátima).
 Founded shortly after World War II, this U.S.-based organization saw a chapter in South Vietnam during the mid-1960s.
-While priests (and usually European) had introduced most other devotional organizations to Vietnamese Catholics, it was the layman Đỗ Sinh Tứ that began to organize the first chapter in Vietnam.
+While priests (who were usually European) had introduced most other devotional organizations to Vietnamese Catholics, it was the layman Đỗ Sinh Tứ that began to organize the first chapter in Vietnam.
 Anticommunism was a feature of devotion to Our Lady of Fátima, and it was no exception in the South Vietnamese case.

 But the Vietnamization of these movements and associations isn’t my concern here.
 Rather, it is notable that they saw global origins in several countries in Western Europe and North America – France, Ireland, Spain, Canada, and the U.S. – that came up in different times.
 In addition, they “came” to Vietnam at different junctures during the twentieth century and collectively reflected global Catholicism even in a country where Catholics were a decided minority.